Among the Sleep

-Among the Sleep is a first-person survival horror action-adventure video game developed by Norwegian developer Krillbite Studio for Microsoft Windows, OS X, Linux, PlayStation 4, and Xbox One.
+Among the Sleep is a first-person horror adventure video game developed by Norwegian developer Krillbite Studio for Microsoft Windows, OS X, Linux, PlayStation 4, and Xbox One.
 It was released on 29 May 2014 in North America for the PC.
-The PlayStation 4 version was released on 10 December 2015 whilst the Xbox One version was released on 3 June 2016.
+The PlayStation 4 version was released on 10 December 2015 while the Xbox One version was released on 3 June 2016.
 A definitive remaster titled Among The Sleep: Enhanced Edition was released for Windows on 2 November 2017, and later released for PS4, Xbox One and Nintendo Switch on 29 May 2019.